wearesideways/sw-classic-ig-plugin/README.md

     - Set custom posts type name
     - Set default status post
     - Set on/off remove hashtags on IG posts title
+- WP Cron Job for daily automatic imports
+    - This will import from all the configured accounts